nsping13/GAN-Steerability-without-optimization/README.md

 ![logo](teaser.jpg)

+## GENERAL

 Generally, our methods are coded in the file BigGAN.py.
 Each path can be extracted by directing the "method" flag accordingly.
+Full description can be found below.
-For easier reproducing, you can use main.py.
+Also, for easier reproducing, you can use main.py.

 ## USER-SPECIFIED GEOMETRIC TRANSFORMATIONS